ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 the swashplate commands required to achieve the input rate.
 The rate controller uses a PID control algorithm and a feed forward path to control the aircraft and achieve the input rate.
-The feed forward path uses the input rate and applies the ATC_RAT_PIT_VFF gain for pitch and ATC_RAT_RLL_VFF gain for roll to determine its portion of the swashplate command.
+The feed forward path uses the input rate and applies the ATC_RAT_PIT_FF gain for pitch and ATC_RAT_RLL_FF gain for roll to determine its portion of the swashplate command.
 The PID algorithm uses the error between the actual rate and input rate to determine its portion of the swashplate command.
 These are summed and sent to the mixing unit where the servo positions are determined.

-So this tuning method uses the VFF gain initially to ensure the requested rates match the actual rates.
+So this tuning method uses the FF gain initially to ensure the requested rates match the actual rates.
 However the rates can vary from the requested due to disturbances.
 The P and D gains are then used to guard against disturbances that cause the actual rates to deviate from the requested rates.
 So the P and D